Senate Bill 18 seeks to lower the allowable blood alcohol content (BAC) from .08 to .05.

 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-S. 1562, the Craft Beverage Modernization and Tax Reform Act, was introduced in the U.S. Senate on June 11 by Senator Ron Wyden (D-OR) and companion H.R.
-2903 was introduced in the U.S. House of …More
+At the adjournment of the 114th Congress, S. 1562, the Craft Beverage Modernization and Tax Reform Act,had 52 total sponsors in the U.S. Senate and H.R.
+2903 has 289 total sponsors in the U.S. House …More

 The culmination of an effort started more than a decade ago by the Brewers Association to reduce financial and paperwork burdens for thousands of small brewers was achieved when changes to excise tax due dates …More